 How To Repair Waterproof Jackets

 All fabrics have a denier count, this describes the thickness of the fibres it's made from.
 The higher the count, the thicker the material and the more durable it is.
 But even with a high denier, waterproof jackets can get caught on rocks, thorns or branches and tear.
-Being able to repair a rip in the field is essential to staying dry and warm, especially on multi-day expeditions.
+Being able to repair a rip is essential to staying dry and warm.

 Here's a simple guide on how to make repairs to your waterproof jacket and other equipment.